Pottery of Sri Lanka: Ball clay

-Main techniques
+Techniques

-The techniques that are used by most potters have not been changed for a long time.
-Materials are prepared by thoroughly mixing red clay and black clay.
+The major techniques in use by most potters have remained the similar throughout history and are passed down through families.
+Earthenware clay is prepared by thoroughly mixing red clay and a small amount of black clay.
 Then the mixture is heaped and kept aside for about a month for seasoning.
-Then the broken heap is sliced by using a sliver of bamboo.
-The purpose of this is to remove dust and dirt.
-Then it is kneaded and trample with adding adequate water.
-Then it is kept for another day.
+Then the broken heap is sliced by using a sliver of bamboo to remove dust and dirt.
+It is then kneaded and trampled while adding additional water, and kept for another day.

-The traditional potters' wheel is called 'Sakaporuwa' (සක පෝරුව).
-It is a wheel around 2.5 feet in diameter. it is flexible to rotate and fixed firmly to the ground.
-The traditional wheel was turned by the potters' wife or a child while the potter was making the pot.
-But currently, most of the potters' wheels are driven by electric motors.
-While the wheel is turning potters puts a ball of clay at the center of the wheel and moulds the pot with both hands.
-He makes the shape and the mouth of the pot using the wheel.
-Then the pot is cut and taken out by using a small spoke.
-The ring of the pot is made using a piece of cloth or rubber tubing.
-Then the shaping and trimming are done.
-The bottom of the pot is not finished yet.
-Before that, the pot is kept for another day to dry.
-Then the potter takes the pot to his left hand and 'Walantalana Lalla' (වලං තලන ලෑල්ල) or 'Mati Aluwa' (මැටි අලුව) to his right hand which is a bat-shaped wooden tool.
-Then he holds a round stone inside the pot near the bottom and shapes the bottom by patting it with the Walantalana Lalla.
-Then the pot is rubbed smoothly and any decoration is added.
+The traditional potters' wheel is called a 'Saka poruwa' (සක පෝරුව).
+This is a wheel roughly 2.5 feet in diameter.
+It is flexible to rotate and fixed firmly to the ground.
+The traditional wheel was rotated by the potters' wife or a child while the potter fashioned the pot.
+In the current era, most potters' wheels are driven by electric motors.
+The potter places a ball of clay at the centre of the wheel then while rotating the wheel, moulds it into a pot with both hands.
+This shape is then further refined and the mouth formed using the wheel.
+The pot is sliced from the wheel and removed using a small spoke.
+The rim is finished with a piece of cloth or rubber tubing.
+Further shaping and trimming are done.
+The pot is kept for another day to dry before finishing the bottom of the pot.
+The potter takes the pot in his left hand and a bat-shaped wooden tool in his right - the 'Walantalana Lalla' (වලං තලන ලෑල්ල) or 'Mati Aluwa' (මැටි අලුව).
+He then holds a round stone inside the pot near the bottom while shaping the pot externally by patting it with the Walantalana Lalla.
+The pot is then burnished smooth with the bat and decoration is added.

-The kiln is used to burn pots to the required temperature.
-It is a square-shaped enclosure that is built to stack pots and burn.
-The firing is done by the potter himself.
-The materials that commonly available are used as fuel for firing.
-The most common fuel materials are coconut husks and coconut woods.
-There are few opens in the kiln to escape the smoke.
-Pots are stacked inside the kiln and first, it is smoked for around two days.
+The potter makes a kiln to fire pots to the required temperature.
+This has a square-shaped enclosure and is built from bricks with a dome made of sticks and clay.
+The most common fuel materials are coconut husks and wood due to their ready availability.
+There are a few vents in the kiln to allow smoke to escape.
+Pots are stacked inside the kiln and first it is smoked for around two days.
 This process is called 'Dun gahanawa' (දුං ගහනවා).
-Then gradually the temperature is increased and the pots are burnt for another one day.
-This needs the experience to make sure pots are burnt adequately.
-Otherwise many pots break when they are taken out from the kiln.
-After that, it is kept to reduce the temperature dramatically for about two days.
+Then the temperature is gradually increased and the pots are fired for another one day to ensure pots are fired adequately, as otherwise many pots break when they are taken out from the kiln.
+After firing, the kiln is kept intact for about two days while the contents cool.
 Then the kiln is broken and the pots are taken out.

 This is the traditional process of making a pot.
 There are some new techniques added.
 But still, most of the potters make their pots in a traditional way in Sri Lanka.